Massive MIMO-ISAC System With 1-Bit ADCs/DACs: Numerical Examples

 \textit{Example 1.
 Impact of Communication QoS Threshold:} In Fig. \ref{fig:exp1}, we examine the radar output SCNR performance with different communication thresholds $\Gamma$.
 From Fig. \ref{fig:exp1}, we can obtain the following observations: \textit{1):} A trade-off exists between radar output SCNR and communication QoS requirements.
 Specifically, as the communication QoS requirement $\Gamma$ increases, the radar output SCNR decreases for all methods.
 This occurs because the radar and communication systems compete for design resources. \textit{2):} With a small communication QoS threshold $\Gamma$, quantizing with 1-bit DACs results in a 1dB SCNR loss compared to the ideal $\infty$-Bit DACs.
-The performance gap between 1-bit and $\infty$-Bit DACs becomes more pronounced as the communication threshold $\Gamma$ increases. \textit{3):} Across all communication QoS thresholds $\Gamma$, the loss between ISAC systems with $\infty$-Bit ADCs and 1-bit ADCs is about 1.96dB, which confirms \textit{Insight \ref{ins:1}}.
+The performance gap between 1-bit and $\infty$-Bit DACs becomes more pronounced as the communication threshold $\Gamma$ increases. \textit{3):} Across all communication QoS thresholds $\Gamma$, the loss between DFRC systems with $\infty$-Bit ADCs and 1-bit ADCs is about 1.96dB, which confirms \textit{Insight \ref{ins:1}}.
 Furthermore, the gap between the theoretical SCNR and the one obtained by MC simulations is only about 0.4dB.

 \textit{Example 2.
-Impact of the Number of Receive Antennas $N_\mathrm{R}$:} In Fig. \ref{fig:exp2a}, we present the radar output SCNR versus the number of receive antennas $N_{\mathrm{R}}$.
-From Fig. \ref{fig:exp2a}, we can obtain the following observations: \textit{1):} The gap between the TA of 1-bit ADCs and $\infty$-Bit ADCs remains consistently around 1.96dB. \textit{2):} The gap between the TA and MC for the 1-bit ADCs becomes increasingly negligible as the number of receive antennas $N_{\mathrm{R}}$ increases.
+Impact of $N_\mathrm{R}$:} In Fig. \ref{fig:exp2a}, we present the radar output SCNR versus $N_{\mathrm{R}}$.
+From Fig. \ref{fig:exp2a}, we can obtain the following observations: \textit{1):} The gap between the TA of 1-bit ADCs and $\infty$-Bit ADCs remains consistently around 1.96dB. \textit{2):} The gap between the TA and MC for the 1-bit ADCs becomes increasingly negligible as $N_{\mathrm{R}}$ increases.
 To be more specific, when the number of receive antennas reaches $N_{\mathrm{R}} = 128$, the gap between TA and MC is less than 0.4dB.
-Combining the above two observations, we can conclude that the performance analysis and \textit{Insight \ref{ins:2}} presented in Section \ref{Sec:3} are accurate.
+Combining the above two observations, we can conclude that the performance analysis and \textit{Insight \ref{ins:2}} presented in Sec. \ref{Sec:3} are accurate.